tidalcycles/tidalcycles.github.io/README.md

 Each chapter also has a `title` that is displayed in the menu and another collection of `sections`.

-The order of sections in the configuration file, determines the order in the sidebar menu.
+### Sections

 Each section has a `name` and a `title`.
 While the title determines the sidebar menu label, the `name` is used to make a separate markdown files that live in the corresponding chapter folder to appear in a certain section.
+The order of sections in the configuration file, determines the order in the sidebar menu.

-Example:
+### Example: Adding content

 To add a new function description within the `functions` chapter in the `transitions` section.
 Place a file within `_functions/transitions/your_new_transition.md`.